yamine/java-calculator/README.md

 |"let(a, let(b, 10, add(b, b)), let(b, 20, add(a, b))"|40|

-**Note:** you will need to have the following jar files in the class path: log4j-api-2.5.jar and log4j-core-2.5.jar.
+**Note:** This project is supposed to have a unit test that should run during the build.
+However, I could not add it due to a lack of time.
+Also, the release should be defined in the pom file but it is not there yet.